EricTURATSINZE/RedusToolkit-project/README.md

 ## Simple ReduxToolkit Practice Project

-Involves Providing the multiple sliced store and consuming it
+Involves Providing the multiple sliced store and consuming it useSelector hook